-The Program Director/s will notify the student of the outcome of the appeal decision as soon as possible after the meeting.
+The Program Director/s or delegate will notify the student of the outcome of the appeal decision as soon as possible after the meeting.
 Written documentation of the appeal decision will be given to the student, Department Chair, Dean, and Director of Graduate Studies within 5 working days of the appeal meeting.
 This documentation will also be filed in the student's permanent record.

-Any student who is not readmitted to the PT Program will be advised of their right to appeal to Graduates Studies per_https://www.uwlax.edu/uploadedFiles/Offices-Services/Graduate studies/Academic%20Dismissal%20Appeal%282%29.pdf
+Any student who is not readmitted to the PT Program will be advised of their right to appeal to Graduates Studies per http://catalog.uwlax.edu/graduate/academicpolicies/academiceligibility/#readmission-after-dismissal